erizov/Professor/semester_7/lecture_40_llm_fundamentals/attention_mechanisms/README.md

 ### Short Description

-Neural structure components that allow models to focus on relevant parts of input when making predictions.
+Neural structure components that allow systems to focus on relevant parts of input when making predictions.
 Addresses long-range dependencies, context understanding, and translation alignment.
 Example: When translating 'The cat sat on the mat', attention helps align 'cat' with 'gato' and 'mat' with 'alfombra'.
 Operates by computing attention scores between all input positions, creating weighted combinations that emphasize relevant information.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-## Implementation

 ## Often Used Together With